gabr1e11/so-simple-theme/en/_posts/2016-09-08-golden-titanium-part2.md

                 continue;
             }
-            /* Ops, we found an unmatched parenthesis but we are out of edits, so break the loop and analyze the result */ if (edits == 0) {
+            /* Ops, we found an unmatched parenthesis but we are out of edits, so break the loop and analyse the result */ if (edits == 0) {
                 break;
             }